ot4i/ace-docker/README.md

 Follow the instructions above for building an image with App Connect Enterprise Only.

-Add the MQ Client libraries to your existing image by running docker `build -t ace-dev-only --build-arg BASE_IMAGE=<AceOnlyImageTag> --file ubuntu/Dockerfile.acemqclient .`
+Add the MQ Client libraries to your existing image by running docker `build -t ace-mqclient --build-arg BASE_IMAGE=<AceOnlyImageTag> --file ubuntu/Dockerfile.acemqclient .`

 `<AceOnlyImageTag>` is the tag of the image you want to add the client libs to i.e. ace-only